 Certain of the underwriters and their related entities have engaged, and may in the future engage, in commercial and investment banking transactions with us in the ordinary course of their business.
 They have received, and expect to receive, customary compensation and expense reimbursement for these commercial and investment banking transactions.
-In particular, affiliates of all the book running managers of this offering are lenders under our amended and restated credit facility, and an affiliate of Wells Fargo Securities, LLC is the agent under our amended and restated credit facility.
+In particular, affiliates of all the book running managers of this offering and an affiliate of Capital One Southcoast, Inc. are lenders under our amended and restated credit facility, and an affiliate of Wells Fargo Securities, LLC is the agent under our amended and restated credit facility.